270 Park Avenue (1960–2021): Site

-270 Park Avenue was in the Midtown Manhattan neighborhood of New York City.
+270 Park Avenue was in the Midtown Manhattan neighborhood of New York City, United States.
 It occupied an entire city block bounded by Madison Avenue to the west, 48th Street to the north, Park Avenue to the east, and 47th Street to the south.
 The land lot covered about 80000 ft2 with a frontage of 200 ft on either avenue and 400 ft on either street.
 Nearby buildings include the old New York Mercantile Library and 400 Madison Avenue to the west; Tower 49 to the northwest; 277 Park Avenue to the east; 245 Park Avenue to the southeast; and 383 Madison Avenue to the south.

 By the late 19th century, the Park Avenue railroad line ran in an open cut in the middle of Park Avenue.
 The line was covered with the construction of Grand Central Terminal in the early 20th century, spurring development in the surrounding area, Terminal City.
 Among the developments were office buildings such as the Chanin Building, Bowery Savings Bank Building, and New York Central Building, as well as hotels like the Biltmore, Commodore, Waldorf Astoria, and Summit.
 On the site of 270 Park Avenue, the developer Charles V. Paterno constructed the six-building Hotel Marguery complex, which opened in 1917.
 The stone-clad hotel was 12 stories high and designed in the Renaissance Revival style.
 By 1920, the area had become what The New York Times called "a great civic centre".
 At the time, the section of Park Avenue north of Grand Central Terminal contained many apartment houses for the rich.
 Largely commercial International Style skyscrapers replaced many of the residential structures on Park Avenue during the 1950s and 1960s.